• Skip to primary navigation

 Where Do Fried Pies Originate From?

-Fried pies filled with fruit or creme mixtures are a traditional southern dessert and ubiquitous throughout the American south.
+Fried pies filled with fruit or cream mixtures are a traditional southern dessert and ubiquitous throughout the American South.
 In fact, my home state of Arkansas is synonymous with this dessert (even a little famous for it).

 They've been a part of the culinary heritage there for well over a century (check out what Saveur has to say about it).
 And everyone's granny, mama, or aunty swears they have "the best recipe", which of course is only sometimes true.